 How a Borderline Relationship Evolves

 It is this intense way she has of bearing down on you emotionally that can feel very seductive.
-You will feel elevated, adored, idealized - almost worshiped, maybe even to the level of being uncomfortable.
-And you will feel that way quickly.
-It may seem like a great deal has happened between the two of you in a short period of time, because conversation is intense, her attention, and her eyes are so deeply focused on you.
+You will feel elevated, adored, idealized - almost worshiped, maybe even to the level of being uncomfortable -- and you will feel that way quickly.
+It may seem like a great deal has happened between the two of you in a short period of time as the conversation is intense, and her attention, and her eyes are always so deeply focused on you.
 Here is a woman who may look like a dream come true.
 She not only seems to make you the center of her attention, but she even craves listening to your opinions, thoughts and ideas.
 It will seem like you have really found your heart's desire.

 Like many things that seems too good to be true, this is.
-This is borderline personality disorder.
+This is borderline personality disorder idealization.

 It will all seem so real because it is real in her mind.
-But what is in her mind it is not what you perceive to be happening.
+But what is happening is not what you perceive to be happening.

 Her intense interest in you will subtly transform over time.
 She still appears to be interested in you, but no longer in what you are interested in.
 Her interest becomes your exclusive interest in her.
 This is when you start to notice “something”.
 Your thoughts, feelings and ideas fascinate her, but more so when they focus on her.
 You can tell when this happens because you can feel her "perk-up" emotionally whenever your attention focuses upon her feelings and issues.
 Those moments can emotionally hook your compassion more deeply into her, because that is when she will treat you well - tenderly.

-It’s often here, you begin to confuse your compassion with love, and you believe you're in love with her.
-Especially if your instinct is strong and rescuing is at the heart of your "code."
-Following that code results in the most common excuse I hear as a therapist, as to why many men stay with borderline women, "
+It’s often here that you begin to confuse your compassion with love, and you believe you're in love with her -- especially if your instinct is strong and rescuing is at the heart of your "code."
+Following that code results in the most common excuse I hear as a therapist, as to why many men stay with borderline women.

 She is depressed or anxious, detached and indifferent or vulnerable and hypersensitive.
 She can swing from elated agitation to mournful gloom at the blink of an eye.
 Watching the erratic changes in her moods is like tracking the needle on a Richter-scale chart at the site of an active volcano, and you never know which flick of the needle will predict the big explosion.
 But after every emotional Vesuvius she pleads for your mercy.
 And if she has imbedded her guilt-hooks deep enough into your conscientious nature, you will stay around and continue tracking this volcanic earthquake, caught in the illusion that you can discover how to stop Vesuvius before she blows again.
 But, in reality, staying around this cauldron of emotional unpredictability is pointless.
 Every effort to understand or help this type of woman is an excruciatingly pointless exercise in emotional rescue.

-The intensity of her erotic passion can sweep you away, but her motive is double-edged.
-One side of it comes from the instinctually built-in, turbulent emotionality of her disorder.
-Intensity is her trump-card.
+The intensity of her erotic passion can sweep you away.
+Intensity is her life.